Last Updated on September 28, 2023

 Distance: start of your two days in Paris tour

 A stop on all Paris itineraries, Notre-Dame de Paris is as beautiful as it is historic.
-Located on the Île de la Cité in the Seine, it’s now more than 850 years old and typically attracts 13 million visitors every year.
+Located on the Île de la Cité in the Seine, it’s now more than 850 years old and typically attracts 13 million visitors yearly.

-Meanwhile, you may want to instead visit Ile Saint-Louis, an old neighborhood tucked away behind Notre Dame and connected to la Cité by a pedestrian bridge.
+Meanwhile, you may want to visit Ile Saint-Louis instead, an old neighborhood tucked away behind Notre Dame and connected to la Cité by a pedestrian bridge.

 Despite this catastrophe, you shouldn’t miss seeing the cathedral, which is as beautiful on the outside as inside.
 It’s a magnificent church, unlike any other.

 It’s a church like no other, which I’ve visited many times.
-The last time I visited a boy’s choir was in rehearsal, and I listened to their incredible voices drifting throughout the great church as I walked about.
+The last time I saw a boy’s choir in rehearsal, and I listened to their incredible voices drifting throughout the great church as I walked about.

 Cathédrale Notre-Dame de Paris